karollan/JPReference/DOCKER_README.md

 - **API endpoint updates**: Changes to controllers/services restart the API
 - **Configuration changes**: Updates to `appsettings.json` trigger restart

+### **Automatic database initialization**
+- The database is initialized automatically when the container starts for the first time
+- The initialization script is located in the `database/init` directory
+- Datasources are automatically downloaded and processed
+- On each restart the container will check for changes and automatically reprocess the data and update the database

 ### **Standard Docker Commands**

 You can manage your services using standard `docker-compose` commands: